bitcointranscripts/bitcointranscripts/chaincode-podcast/watchtowers-lightning-privacy.md

 Adam Jonas: 00:15:08

-We just need a Satoshi's dice to make it useful.
+We just need a Satoshi Dice to make it useful.

 Sergi Delgado: 00:15:13